EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/02_advanced_components.md

   handle its errors
 - **Design** a component API with named and scoped slots, typed with `defineSlots`
 - **Extract** reusable logic into a renderless component when the markup varies
+- **Move** a modal out of its stacking context with `Teleport`, including the `defer` prop when the target is rendered by the app itself
 - **Decide** when `v-once` and `v-memo` are worth it, and **measure** the gain before and after